 This much power makes me wonder if Apple’s got more plans for the Apple TV 4K than just streaming and casual gaming.
 Apple claims this chip will offer up to 50% faster CPU performance, up to 30% faster GPU performance and up to 20% faster app load times vs the 2021 Apple TV Plus (and 200% vs the now-retired Apple TV HD).

 So, I put this to the test, with a stopwatch app and the aforementioned streaming devices that I keep on hand.
-The Apple TV 4K (2022) led the pack on loading Netflix, with a fastest time of 4 seconds (Fire TV Cube: 14 sec., Roku Ultra: 10 sec.).
-Interestingly enough, the 2021 Apple TV 4K had the same time of 4 seconds.
+The Apple TV 4K (2022) led the pack on loading Netflix, with a fastest time of 1 seconds (Fire TV Cube: 1 sec., Roku Ultra: 10 sec.).

 The Apple TV 4K (2022) did beat the 2021 model on YouTube, loading it in 2 seconds (33% faster than the 2021 model’s 3-second time.
 That said, it’s just a second.
 The Fire TV Cube (4 sec.) needed one more second to load YouTub, while the Roku Ultra needed 6 seconds.